 Goldendoodles are arguably the most popular crossbred dog within the last 10 years.
 This is mainly because they look like teddy bears, are hypoallergenic, and nonshedding.
 This combination of gorgeous looks and great genetic traits make Goldendoodles highly sought after.
 One specific size of this dog, the mini Goldendoodle, is one of the most popular sizes.
 After all, who doesn’t want a real-life teddy bear mini Goldendoodle?
+In this article we will go over all the different types of mini Goldendodoodle sizes.

 Already have a mini Goldendoodle?
 Check out the Best Goldendoodle Puppy Food.